TrueNobility303/F2BA/medium_sized/README.md

 The results after running will be saved in the `save_l2reg` folder.
 ```

-## Further Improvemens on Highly-Smooth Problems
+## Further Improvements on Highly-Smooth Problems

 We provide some tricks to improve the performance for highly-smooth problems (still under construction).